valencik/mastersAPSC/documents/thesis/thesis.md

 The Python library [Networkx](https://networkx.github.io) is used to create the graph data structures, which can then be sent to our visualization code, or be exported for analysis with other tools.
 Networkx has a collection of algorithms and functions used to analyze and manipulate the graphs.
 Such manipulations include identifying and sorting disconnected subgraphs within a slice of data.
-For example, figures @fig:nsr1989graphyifanhu and @fig:nsr1989graph use only the largest connected graph of all the NSR entries in the year 1989.
+For example, Figure @fig:nsr1989graphyifanhu and Figure @fig:nsr1989graph use only the largest connected graph of all the NSR entries in the year 1989.
-There were !!! other smaller graphs disconnected from the largest graph in 1989.

 ## Future Work
 Treating the NSR database as graph data opens up avenues for future work.